intuition-dev/INTUITION/src/README.md

 ## Metabake in 4 Minutes

-Building sites take a few moments, just add `pug` and `dat.yaml` files in the folder, and compile it with `mbake .` from the root folder of your site.
+Building sites take a few moments, just add `index.pug` and `dat.yaml` files in the folder, and compile it with `mbake .` from the root folder of your site.

 ### Example